Accreditation information is available on the Faculty's website.

-The Bachelor of Commerce has the objective of enabling students to move into positions of global leadership through the acquisition of contemporary business and economics knowledge, technical skills and professional practice.
+The Bachelor of Commerce has the objective of enabling students to move into positions of leadership n Australia or overseas through the acquisition of contemporary business and economics knowledge, technical skills and professional practice.

 Graduates of this degree will be knowledgeable across the core requirements of the degree, as demonstrated by the ability to:

 - Communicate an understanding of foundational knowledge in the core disciplines of the BCom